Generic Name: Doxorubicin hydrochloride

 Each 2 mg/mL, 100 mL (200 mg) multiple dose vial contains 200 mg Doxorubicin Hydrochloride, USP; Sodium Chloride 0.9% (to adjust tonicity) and Water for Injection, q.s.; Hydrochloric Acid q.s. to adjust pH between 2.5 and 4.5.

-The cytotoxic effect of Doxorubicin on malignant cells and its toxic effects on various organs are thought to be related to nucleotide base intercalation and cell membrane lipid binding activities of Doxorubicin.
+The cytotoxic effect of Doxorubicin hydrochloride on malignant cells and its toxic effects on various organs are thought to be related to nucleotide base intercalation and cell membrane lipid binding activities of Doxorubicin.
 Intercalation inhibits nucleotide replication and action of DNA and RNA polymerases.
-The interaction of Doxorubicin with topoisomerase II to form DNA-cleavable complexes appears to be an important mechanism of Doxorubicin cytocidal activity.
+The interaction of Doxorubicin with topoisomerase II to form DNA-cleavable complexes appears to be an important mechanism of Doxorubicin hydrochloride cytocidal activity.

-Pharmacokinetic studies, determined in patients with various types of tumors have shown that Doxorubicin follows a multiphasic disposition after intravenous injection.
-In four patients, Doxorubicin has demonstrated dose-independent pharmacokinetics in the dose range of 30 to 70 mg/m2.
+Pharmacokinetic studies conducted in patients with various types of tumors have shown that Doxorubicin follows multiphasic disposition after intravenous injection.
+The distribution half-life is approximately 5 minutes, while the terminal half-life is 20 to 48 hours.
+In four patients, Doxorubicin demonstrated dose-independent pharmacokinetics across a dose range of 30 to 70 mg/m2.

 Steady-state distribution volume ranges from 809 to 1214 L/m2.
-Binding of Doxorubicin and its major metabolite, Doxorubicinol, to plasma proteins is about 74 to 76% and is independent of plasma concentration of Doxorubicin up to 1.1 mcg/mL.
+Binding of Doxorubicin and its major metabolite, Doxorubicinol, to plasma proteins is about 75% and is independent of plasma concentration of Doxorubicin up to 1.1 mcg/mL.

 Doxorubicin does not cross the blood brain barrier.

-Plasma clearance is in the range of 324 to 809 mL/min/m2 and is predominately by metabolism and biliary excretion.
+Plasma clearance is in the range 324 to 809 mL/min/m2 and is predominately by metabolism and biliary excretion.
 Approximately 40% of the dose appears in the bile in 5 days, while only 5 to 12% of the drug and its metabolites appear in the urine during the same time period.
-In urine, <3% of the dose was recovered as DOX-OL over 7 days.
+In urine, <3% of the dose was recovered as Doxorubicinol over 7 days.